thixotropist/ghidra_import_tests/riscv64/kernel_mod/Readme.md

 Open Ghidra's Relocation Table window and verify that all relocations were applied.

-Go to `igc_poll`, open a decompiler window, and export the function as `igc_poll.c`.
+Go to `igc_poll`, open a decompiler window, and export the function as `igc_poll_decompiled.c`.
 Compare this file with the provided `igc_poll.c` in the visual difftool of your choice (e.g. `meld`) and check for the presence of lines
 like: